 Are there toilets?

-Yes, toilets will be available across the event site.
-More details available nearer the time.
+Yes, toilets will be available across the town centre.
+You’ll find them at the following locations.

 In addition, there will be a fully accessible toilet with a hoist and adult sized changing bench.
-More details will be available nearer the time.
+This will be located at Gilmour St.

 What food is going to be available?